 - Turmeric Powder

-- Cilantro chopped
+- 2 tablespoon Cilantro chopped more for garnish

 - Wash and cut brinjal into semi circles.
 Put them in a bowl of salted water until ready to use.

 - Take oil in a frying pan or a skillet and heat oil.

 - Once the oil is hot, add green chilies, curry leaves, garlic, mustard seeds, cumin, fenugreek seeds.
 Sauté until chilies change color and seeds splutter.

 - If using unroasted sesame seeds, add now and roast for a few seconds.